Design Tokens: Why Your Design System Needs Them

 Popular Token Tools

-1. Figma Tokens Plugin - Pull tokens straight from Figma
+- Tokens Studio (formerly Figma Tokens Plugin) - Pull and manage tokens in Figma

 Real Examples